Skip to main content

 Concepts

-Basic DBOS transactions, communicators, and workflows are just functions - they accept input parameters, apply those parameters to the database, or use them to place calls to external services.
+Basic DBOS transactions, steps, and workflows are just functions - they accept input parameters, apply those parameters to the database, or use them to place calls to external services.

 However, it is sometimes desirable to have configuration information available to DBOS functions.
 Using function parameters for items such as access URLs, API keys, port numbers, and so on is a bad idea, so these are generally stored as configuration data in dbos-config.yaml or otherwise accessed from context.